Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 So where would I rather live?
 It depends on what I want from life.

-In the US, you're given more tools to get out of the grind, and the possibility of getting seriously rich is real.
+In the US, you're given more tools to get out of the grind, and the possibility of getting seriously rich.
 But if you don't break through, or if you'd rather live a quieter life, it's a hard system where cost of living and the wealth gap are spiralling out of control.

-In China, the upside is capped, but the floor is raised.
+In China, the upside is more challenging, but the floor is higher.
 Getting out of the rat race is harder.

 Being a rat, though, I think is better.